Main Natural and Human Causes of Climate Change

 Servqual Gap Model

-SERVQUAL Model evaluates the gaps between clients’ expectations and perceptions of service quality with five major service dimensions: reliability, assurance, tangibles, empathy, and responsiveness.
+SERVQUAL model evaluates the gaps between clients’ expectations and perceptions of service quality with five major service dimensions: reliability, assurance, tangibles, empathy, and responsiveness.
 The Servqual model of service quality assesses the customers’ expectations and perceptions; therefore, many scholars call it the Servqual gap model.
 Hence, many service-providing companies utilize the gaps model to identify and improve clients’ satisfaction.
 The Servqual gap model or the five gap model of service quality represents a customer-satisfaction framework.
 However, the Survqual model is also known as the five service quality dimensions.

 5 Gap Model of Service Quality